 As its name might suggest, eOption is an options-based trading platform intended for frequent swing traders and day traders.
-Though eOption does allow you to also trade stocks (at a low rate of just $3 per trade), the platform’s main offering is options contracts and its basic trading philosophy highlights options choices.
+Though eOption does allow you to also trade stocks ($0 per trade), the platform’s main offering is options contracts and its basic trading philosophy highlights options choices.

 eOption focuses on high-volume options traders with low fees and easy-to-understand trading choices.
 The platform is available for desktop and mobile.
 Though you can invest long-term through eOption’s IRA program, retirement account services are limited.

 eOption is for frequent options traders who already have an outside stock scanner and research outlet.
 Traders who are very concerned about their costs will love eOption’s no-nonsense pricing and straightforward trading platform.